idp2p/idp2p.github.io/README.md

 ### Publication and Retrieval

-When a message is sent to a specific ID, a summary of the message (including provider node details) is published via pubsub.
-Recipients then fetch the full message from the designated provider nodes.
+When a message is sent to a specific ID, hash of the message and provider node details are published via pubsub.
+Recipients then fetch the full message from the provider nodes.

-### Mediator Pattern

-For IDs that change frequently (non-stable IDs), the protocol suggests but does not mandate using a mediator pattern.

 ## Contributions